ruslansavchuk/kubernetes-the-hard-way/docs/07-scheduler.md

 [{"effect":"NoSchedule","key":"node.kubernetes.io/not-ready"}]
 ```

 As you can see, our node has taint with efect no schedule.
-The reason of this????
-But lets fix this.
+Lets fix this.
 ```bash
 kubectl taint nodes $(hostname -a) node.kubernetes.io/not-ready:NoSchedule-
 ```